For tips and itineraries check out also our walking and hiking trips in Transylvania:

 So, a minimum equipment set should include:

 - Hat.
-Keep you head away of the sunrays.
+Keep your head away from the sun rays.
 Use a hat with wide ages to protect also the face and the neck.

-- Technical body t-shirts, which eliminates perspiration to the outside and dries quickly.
+- Technical body t-shirts, which eliminate perspiration to the outside and dry quickly.
 They can be made of synthetic fibers, or better of merino (they have the advantage of keeping the smell of perspiration away, although the cheapest ones can wear out quickly under the action of the backpack straps).

 - Comfortable hiking trousers